miguelleitao/osgLod/README.md

 # osgLod
-Build an osg::LOD, osg::PaggedLOD, osg::Group or osgBillboard node from a set of external object models.
+Build an osg::LOD, osg::PaggedLOD, osg::Group or osg::Billboard node from a set of external object models.

 ## Requires
 * OpenSceneGraph